vmware-tanzu/community-edition/CONTRIBUTING.md

 - Have a short subject on the first line and a body.
 - Use the imperative mood (ie "If applied, this commit will (subject)" should make sense).
-- There must be a DCO line ("Signed-off-by: Amanda Katona <akatona@vmware.com>"), see [DCO Sign Off](#dco-sign-off) below.
 - Put a summary of the main area affected by the commit at the start, with a colon as delimiter.
 For example 'docs:', 'extensions/(extensionname):', 'design:' or something similar.
 - Do not merge commits that don't relate to the affected issue (e.g. "Updating from PR comments", etc).
 Should the need to cherrypick a commit or rollback arise, it should be clear what a specific commit's purpose is.
 - If the main branch has moved on, you'll need to rebase before we can merge, so merging upstream main or rebasing from upstream before opening your PR will probably save you some time.

 Pull requests *must* include a `Fixes #NNNN` or `Updates #NNNN` comment.
 Remember that `Fixes` will close the associated issue, and `Updates` will link the PR to it.